-COHerence <nrf value=""> Common</nrf> FOM-7900B FOS-79800F FOS-79710 FRONT PANEL DEVICE DEPENDENT Action The COHerence command compatible modules. d enables or disables t he coherence control feature on Parameters A boolean <nrf value="">.</nrf> Notes This command will enable or disable the coherence control feature.
-Some modules may not have this feature and will not be affected.
-Syntax COH space
+COHeren ce <nrf value=""></nrf> Соммон FOM-7900B FOS-79800F FOS-79710 FRONT PANEL DEVICE DEPENDENT Action The COHerence command compatible modules. enables or disables the coherence e control feature on Parameters A boolean <nrf value="">.</nrf> Notes This command will enable on not have this feature and will be the second or disable the coherence control feal ill not be affected. ature.
+Some modules may Syntax COH →